 Many people find that dental implants, when combined with a restoration like a dental crown, dentures, or a dental bridge, are the “next best thing” to natural teeth.
 The result is a smile that looks, feels, and functions like your own!
-Longmeadow, MA dentist Dr. James Dores can help determine if dental implants are right for you and which restorations will work best with your implants.
+Dr. James Dores can help determine if dental implants are right for you and which restorations will work best with your implants.
 Call Dores Dental at 413-241-3995 for a dental implant consultation at our Longmeadow, MA office.

 What Are Dental Implants?

 A dental implant is a small titanium screw in your jawbone.
 It serves as an artificial “root” for a dental crown or other restoration that will replace your missing tooth.
 Dental implants can be used to replace a single missing tooth, multiple teeth, or even all of your teeth.

 They actually have three parts:

 - An abutment, which connects the implant to a restoration

 - The restoration that sits atop the abutment

 The biggest benefit of dental implants is they look and function more like your natural teeth than dentures or a dental bridge.
 To be more specific: